What ICD-10 codes are used for acute renal failure?

 N27.0 - Small kidney, unilateral: This code is used when a patient has a congenitally small kidney on one side, which may predispose them to acute kidney failure.

-Which Acute Renal Failure ICD codes are Billable?
+Which acute renal failure ICD codes are billable?

-The following ICD-10-CM codes for Acute Renal Failure are billable:
+The following ICD-10-CM codes are billable:

 N17.0 - Yes, billable: Reimbursement is available for cases of acute kidney failure with tubular necrosis when documented appropriately.